Back to insights

 Which product fields matter most for AI shopping discovery?

-No. Shopify Catalog is a strong signal about where the market is heading: structured and queryable product data.
-Brands outside Shopify still need complete owned product pages, structured data, feeds, and policies so search and shopping systems can understand them.
+Shopify Catalog shows a broader direction: structured and queryable product data is becoming infrastructure for AI channels.
+Brands outside Shopify still benefit from complete DTC product pages, structured data, feeds, policies, and analytics because those inputs help search and shopping systems understand the offer.

 How should a small brand start?

-Pick the products that already drive revenue.
-Fill missing attributes, align PDP and feed data, add practical FAQ content, verify structured data, and record visibility/click changes over several weeks.
+Pick products that already drive revenue.
+Fill missing attributes, align PDP and feed data, add practical FAQ content, validate structured data, and record visibility and click movement over several weeks.

 Related reading